j-a-h-i-r/small-things/README.md

 # small-things
 This repo contains some small code examples.
-There is probably absolutely nothing to learn from here except maybe for necomer programmers.
+There is probably absolutely nothing to learn from here except maybe for newcomer programmers.
 I worked on them on different stages of my programming journey.
 This repo will serve as sort of an archive for some very little things of mine.

 ---